Splash

 Scope discipline matters more, not less

 Faster building means it's easier to overbuild.
-Saying no to everything beyond the core training loop was essential.
-The focused version is what made this shippable in twenty hours.
+Saying no to everything beyond the core training loop was essential to keeping this shippable.